Yonas-Wondimagegn/Telegram-Video-Downloader-Bot/README.md

 - **Download videos from Instagram Reels and TikTok**: Send a link and get the video file.
 - **Automatic cleanup**: Deletes all downloaded video files in the `downloads` folder every 10 minutes.
 - **Manual cleanup**: Deletes all downloaded video files in the `downloads` folder using the `/deletemp4` command with a password.
-- **Password protection**: Use a password to clear the download folder manually through the Telegram bot.

 ## Commands